(Last Updated on : 01/04/2016)

 Megasthenes, the Greek ambassador described Pataliputra as the greatest city in India.
-He said that the city was laid out in the shape of a parallelogram with eighty stades on its long sides, and fifteen stades on the shorter sides.
+He said that the city was laid out in the shape of a parallelogram with eighty steps on its long sides, and fifteen stairs on the shorter sides.
 A wooden wall surrounded the city.
 This wall had 570 towers and 64 gates.
-Beyond the wall was a deep trench, which was used for defense and as a sewage system.
+Beyond the wall was a deep trench, which was used for defence and as a sewage system.

 Geography of Pataliputra